symfony/symfony-docs/security/impersonating_user.rst

         }
     }

 That's it!
-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, Symfony will automatically discover your service and call ``onSwitchUser`` whenever a switch user occurs.
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`, Symfony will automatically discover your service and call ``onSwitchUser`` whenever a switch user occurs.